(867) 668-7532

 President

 Kirsten Maides, of the Métis Nation, has always been involved in her community.
 Whether it be in Faro where she grew up, or her current home of Whitehorse, Kirsten prides herself in being both a leader and a helper.
 Kirsten has a long resume of work experiences, which are mostly related to the Social Services.
-Kirsten is currently employed at Teegatha’Oh Zheh as their Administrative Program Assistant, and is a proud community ambassador for the #moosehidecampaign.
+Kirsten is also a proud community ambassador for the #moosehidecampaign.

 Vice-President